cloudposse/atmos/website/docs/design-patterns/abstract-component.md

 abstract component 'vpc/defaults' cannot be provisioned since it's explicitly prohibited from being deployed by 'metadata.type: abstract' attribute
 ```

-## Benefits

-The **Abstract Component** pattern provides the following benefits:

-- Allows creating very DRY and reusable configurations that are built upon existing abstract base components (blueprints)

-- Prevents the abstract base components from being provisioned

-- The `metadata.type: abstract` attribute serves as a guard against accidentally deploying the components that are not meant to be deployed

 ## Related Patterns